lore10/Multidimensional_User_Profile/README.md

 Code with EM functions implemented.

 - tweetsChosen_vecs1.json (used in 2_UsersModelExample_EM_toPublish.ipynb)
 Vector representation (300dim) of tweets (90 citizens + 10 politicians) to run example modeling users with EM.
+Too heavy file, please contact the author.

 - responsibility_7Clus_1.json
 Soft classification of the tweets in tweetsChosen_vecs1.json after applying EM. (used in 2_UsersModelExample_EM_toPublish.ipynb)